Montgomery Property Tax Protests - By Value, Property Type, and Number

 Total Protests

-While small compared to Harris or Tarrant, Montgomery County has punched above its weight when it comes to property tax protests.
-The 99,450 protests in 2023 were some of the highest in comparison to population size, showing that Montgomery County citizens are practicing their rights in record numbers.
-In fact, property tax protests have tripled since 2014, rising almost every year of the decade.
+While small compared to Harris or Tarrant counties, Montgomery has punched above its weight when it comes to property tax protests.
+The 97,670 appeals in 2024 were some of the highest in comparison to population size, showing that Montgomery County citizens are practicing their rights in record numbers.
+In fact, tax appeals have tripled since 2014, rising almost every year of the decade.

-Like many counties in Texas, Montgomery County’s property tax protests were driven by homeowners.
-60,710 single family homes were protested in 2023, the largest number ever seen.
-Homeowners accounted for 61.05% of all protests, which is to be expected in a suburban area.
-This is not to discount various business properties, as they still filed a strong 38,730 protests.
+Like many counties in Texas, Montgomery’s tax protests were driven by homeowners.
+61,720 single family homes were protested in 2024, the largest number ever seen.
+Homeowners accounted for 63.19% of all protests, which is to be expected in a suburban area.
+This is not to discount various business properties, as they still filed a strong 35,950 protests.

 % of Parcels Protested Montgomery CountySource: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.